carltheperson/advanced-js-objects/chapters/chapter-1.md

 # Chapter 1 - Getting Our Data Structures Straight

-To understand objects it’s essential to understand where objects fit into the JavaScript data structure scene.
-This chapter firsts cover the different JavaScript types then cover which types contain so called *primitives*.
+To understand objects, it’s essential to understand where objects fit into the JavaScript data structure scene.
+This chapter first covers the different JavaScript types and then covers which ones contain so-called *primitives*.
 I will also attempt to clear some confusion regarding the `typeof` operator.

 ## What is a type?